ibm-cloud-docs/openwhisk/plan.md

 2. Use {{site.data.keyword.cloud_notm}} services instead of frameworks.

-    Instead of using frameworks to make capabilities available in your function at runtime, you can {{site.data.keyword.cloud}} services.
+    Instead of using frameworks to make capabilities available in your function at run time, you can choose {{site.data.keyword.cloud}} services.
 Many common tasks that frameworks help you to complete are available as services on {{site.data.keyword.cloud}}.
     {: shortdesc}

     For example, instead of using a framework for authentication, try {{site.data.keyword.appid_full}}.
 If you need external file storage, try {{site.data.keyword.cos_full}}.